 - MUS 213 – Music Theory and Aural Skills III

 - MUS 214 – Music Theory and Aural Skills IV

 - MUS 231 History and Literature of Music, Antiquity to 1750 (4 credits)

 - MUS 232 History and Literature of Music, 1750 to Present (4 credits)

 Plan of Study

-There are two tracks for the Master of Music Therapy program.
-The first is for individuals who hold a bachelor’s degree in music therapy, they follow the master of music therapy track.
-The second track is for individuals that hold a bachelor’s degree in music, they follow the Equivalency Plus Master of Music Therapy track.
+There are three tracks for the Master of Music Therapy program.
+The first is for individuals who hold a bachelor’s degree in music therapy.
+They follow the master of music therapy track.
+The second track is for individuals that hold a bachelor’s degree in music.
+They follow the Equivalency Plus Master of Music Therapy track.
+The third is for individuals that hold a bachelor’s degree that is not in music, but have a strong music background.
+They follow the Equivalency Plus+ Master of Music Therapy track.